gbouras13/hybracter/README.md

 #### `hybracter long`

-* It also required an input csv with no headers, but only 3 columns.
+`hybracter long` also requires an input csv with no headers, but only 3 columns.

 * `hybracter long` requires an input csv file with 3 columns.
 * Each row is a sample.